felys-lang/felys/README.md

 ## Copyright

-- Organization logo © All rights reserved by miHoYo.
+- © All rights reserved by FelysNeko
-- Other contents © All rights reserved by FelysNeko.
+- Signet of Elysia © All rights reserved by miHoYo

 ## Legal Statement